Categories:Baking Cake Cooking Lessons - Cooking 101

 Fold or Folding: A method of gently mixing ingredients.
 It is used for delicate or whipped ingredients that cannot withstand stirring or beating such as beaten egg whites or whipped cream without deflating the lighter mixture.

 To fold: Use a rubber spatula, spoon, or even your hand to cut down through the mixture, move across the bottom of the bowl, and come back up, folding some of the mixture from the bottom over close to the surface.
 Turn the bowl often so the ingredients are evenly distributed.
 Work quickly but lightly, taking care not to deflate the lighter mixture and therefore decrease volume of final product.

 Use Correct Pan Sizes: Use the type of pan specified in the recipe.
 Recipes are carefully calculated as to yield and changing the pan size also alters the baking temperature and time.
 Larger, more shallow pans need increased heat; smaller, deeper pans need decreased heat.
 The size of a baking pan or dish is measured across the top of the container from the inside edge to inside edge.
 The depth also is measured on the inside of the pan or dish from the bottom to the top of the rim.

 This is the type of cooking thermometer that I prefer and use in my cooking.
 I get many readers asking what cooking/meat thermometer that I prefer and use in my cooking and baking.
 I, personally, use the Thermapen Thermometer shown in the photo on the right.
-Originally designed for professional users, the Super-Fast Thermapen Thermometer is used by chefs all over the world.
 To learn more about this excellent thermometer and to also purchase one (if you desire), just click on the underlined: Thermapen Thermometer.